forestgrape/coronavirus/index.md

 Similar to the different cells in multicellular organism only few viruses in a virus entitiy are likely to infect new hosts and thereby form a new entity.

-> // Virus entities are a concept haven't read about in literature.
+> Virus entities/organisms are a concept I haven't seen about in literature.
 Similar concepts may exists possibly under different names.

-#### life cycle of virus entities
+#### life cycle of a coronavirus entity
 In outside living vertebrate hosts, the typical life cycle of a coronavirus entity is [citations and argumentation in work]:
 * enter the respiratory system
 * spread to the lower respiratory tract and replicate to high titers (often in ciliated epithelial cells)